mariam138/sea-conquest/README.md

 6. After creating the function to randomly place the computer's ships onto the board, I used print statements to make sure it was working properly.
 However, I found that, even though I had used a similar method to place the player's ships, some ships would still overlap when placed randomly.
 ![Screenshot 2024-03-20 at 17 18 38](https://github.com/mariam138/sea-conquest/assets/150139337/85d2262c-b9e7-4b06-8bb9-23a09d619309)
+To fix this, I separated out the nested if/else statements and added True/False flags for whether the ship fits and doesn't overlap.
+If the ship fits on the board, but overlaps with another ship, **ship_fits** is **False**.
+The code will then repeat until the whole ship fits, so **ship_fits** remains **True**.
+Once **True**, then, depending on whether the direction was randomly chosen as horizontal or vertical, the ship would be placed onto the board.

 ## Deployment